AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/reactRouter.md

     const Router = () => {
         return (
-            // Then we use Switch and Route.
-Switch acts like a regular JS Switch Statement
+            { /* Then we use Routes and Route.
+Routes acts like a regular JS Switch* Statement */ }
             <Routes>
                 { /* depending on the path in the URL, one of these Routes will be returned and their component rendered */ }
                 <Route path="/*" element={<Home/>} />